-Coconut paste is a versatile ingredient that can be used in all vegetarian cooking.
+Coconut paste is a versatile ingredient that can be used in all Indian vegetarian cooking.
 An excellent substitute for no- onion- garlic cooking and can be used to prepare vrat food and Navratri food.
-Just like cashew paste, coconut paste is another paste that I always keep handy.
+Just like cashew paste, Indian coconut paste is another paste that I always keep handy.
 Coconut paste adds thickness to a dish and has a creamy texture and rich flavor.

-Our local Indian stores sell fresh coconut flesh in freezer section and I have used that to make my coconut paste/coconut cream.
+Our local Indian stores sell fresh coconut flesh in the freezer section and I have used that to make my coconut paste/coconut cream.
 You can make this with desiccated coconut too.
 For that – soak desiccated coconut in milk for an hour to make it soft.

 2 cup fresh grated coconut

 Approximately 1/4 – 3/4 cup of Milk or cream or coconut milk.

 1. In a mixer or food processor add coconut with 1/4 cup of milk.
 If needed, keep adding 1 tablespoon at a time, just enough milk to run the mixer.